South Dakota AG gets fines, no jail time in pedestrian death

 FORT PIERRE, S.D.
 (AP) — South Dakota Attorney General Jason Ravnsborg pleaded no contest Thursday to a pair of misdemeanor traffic charges over a crash last year that killed a pedestrian, avoiding jail time despite bitter complaints from the victim’s family that he was being too lightly punished for actions they called “inexcusable.”

 Circuit Judge John Brown had little leeway to order jail time.
-Instead, he fined the state’s top law enforcement official $500 for each of the two counts and ordered him to pay court costs of $3,742.
-Brown also ordered the Republican attorney general to “do a significant public service event” in each of the next five years near the date of Joseph Boever’s death — granting a request from the Boever family.
-But he put that on hold after Ravnsborg’s attorney objected that it was not allowed by statute.
+Instead, he fined the state’s top law enforcement official $500 for each count plus court costs of $3,742.
+Brown also ordered the Republican to “do a significant public service event” in each of the next five years near the date of Joseph Boever’s death — granting a request from the Boever family.
+But he put that on hold pending a final ruling after Ravnsborg’s attorney objected that it was not allowed by statute.

 Ravnsborg said in a statement after the hearing that he plans to remain in office.
 The plea capped the criminal portion of a case that led Gov. Kristi Noem — a fellow Republican — and law enforcement groups around the state to call for his resignation.
-But it didn’t end his troubles, as he still faces a likely lawsuit from Boever’s widow and a potential impeachment attempt.
+But he still faces a likely lawsuit from Boever’s widow and a potential impeachment attempt.

 Noem, in a statement afterward, pushed the Legislature to consider impeachment and said she ordered the House speaker be given a copy of the investigative file.
-Impeachment proceedings in the Legislature halted in February after the judge barred state officials from divulging details of the investigation.
-Lawmakers indicated then that they might resume impeachment talks after the criminal case concluded.
+Impeachment proceedings halted in February after the judge barred state officials from divulging details of the investigation.
+Lawmakers indicated then that they might resume after the criminal case ended.

 The attorney general was driving home to Pierre from a political fundraiser on Sept.
 12 when he struck Boever, who was walking on the side of a highway.
-In a 911 call after the crash, Ravnsborg was initially unsure about what he hit and then concluded it had been a deer.
-He said he didn’t realize he struck a man until he returned to the crash scene the next day and discovered the body of Boever, who was killed at age 55.
+In a 911 call after the crash, Ravnsborg was initially unsure about what he hit and then told a dispatcher it might have been a deer.
+He said he didn’t realize he struck a man until he returned to the crash scene the next day and discovered the body of Boever, 55.

-Ravnsborg pleaded no contest to charges of making an illegal lane change and using a phone while driving, which each carried a maximum sentence of up to 30 days in jail and a $500 fine.
-Prosecutors dropped a careless driving charge as part of the plea deal.
+Ravnsborg pleaded no contest to making an illegal lane change and using a phone while driving, which each carried a maximum sentence of up to 30 days in jail and a $500 fine.
+Prosecutors dropped a careless driving charge.

-A no contest plea is not an admission of guilt but is treated as such for the purposes of sentencing.

 Ravnsborg didn’t attend the hearing — he didn’t have to and was represented by his attorney, Tim Rensch.
 That angered Boever’s family.

 “Why, after having to wait nearly a year, do we not have the chance to face him?”
-Boever’s sister, Jane Boever, asked the court, adding “his cowardly behavior leaves us frustrated.”
+Boever’s sister, Jane Boever, asked the court.
+She said “his cowardly behavior leaves us frustrated.”

 She said her brother was “left behind carelessly” the night he died.
-And she accused Ravnsborg of running down her brother and then using his position and resources to string the case along.
+She accused Ravnsborg of running down her brother and then using his position and resources to string the case along.
 She said he has shown no remorse, and only “arrogance toward the law.”

 “Our brother lay in the ditch for 12 hours,” she said.
 “This is inexcusable.”